Comparing FSD Pharma (HUGE) & The Competition

 |2.33

-As a group, “Medicinals & botanicals” companies have a potential upside of 100.93%.
-Given FSD Pharma’s competitors higher probable upside, analysts plainly believe FSD Pharma has less favorable growth aspects than its competitors.
+As a group, “Medicinals & botanicals” companies have a potential upside of 84.93%.
+Given FSD Pharma’s competitors higher probable upside, analysts clearly believe FSD Pharma has less favorable growth aspects than its competitors.

 Profitability